 The whole attitude of courtly love has been rightly described as ‘a feudalisation of love’. ~ C.S.
 Lewis

-Both liberal-feminist and traditional conservative views on gender relations can be imagined as two heads growing from the same Hydra.
-What aim do these ideologies have in common?
-The answer to that question is beautifully captured by C.S.
-Lewis’ phrase “the feudalisation of love.”
+Both liberal-feminism and traditional conservatism can be viewed as two heads of the same Hydra.
+What common purpose do these rival ideologies actually share?
+C.S.
+Lewis captured it perfectly in his phrase “the feudalisation of love.”

-According to Lewis, the feudalisation of love refers to the medieval event when the feudal contract employed between Lords & vassals was repurposed by noblewomen who believed the feudal contract could serve as a new model to govern relations between men and women.
-The idea was that a woman would assume the traditional role of Lord, and man her vassal symbolised in the iconic display of a man going down on one knee to offer service to her.
+According to C.S.
+Lewis, the “feudalisation of love” refers to the medieval innovation in which the feudal contract between lord and vassal was repurposed as a model for relations between men and women.
+Noblewomen cast themselves in the role of lord (midons in the poetry — etymologically “my lord”), with the man as her vassal.
+This dynamic is still vividly symbolised today in the iconic image of a man kneeling on one knee to propose, offering his service and devotion.

 Lewis states that in comparison with the revolution generated by the feudalisation of love, the Renaissance amounts to a mere ripple on the surface of literature.
 It forms the internal rationale of post-industrial societies, along with the subsequent waves of feminism which embraced this concept with fervor, applying its principles more aggressively with each iteration of the movement.